mozilla/fx-private-relay/docs/translations.md

 ```

 Copy translations from the pending translations to the proper files in
 `private/locales/en/`.
 Do not change the translation files for other languages.
+Pontoon
-The pending translations for the front end are in [frontend/pendingTranslations.ftl][].
+handles those during import and export.
+The pending translations for the front end are
+in [frontend/pendingTranslations.ftl][].
 The same for the back end are in
 [privaterelay/pending_locales/en/pending.ftl][].
 A change can include strings from both
 files.